1992 Hooters 500: Davey Allison (leader)

+One of the places where Allison's bad luck struck was at Darlington during the running of the Southern 500, one of the races that at the time comprised the Winston Million.
+R.J.
+Reynolds, the company that owned Cup Series title sponsor Winston Cigarettes at the time, offered a $1 million bonus to a driver if he managed to win three of NASCAR's four biggest events in a single season, which at the time consisted of the Daytona 500, the spring race at Talladega, the Coca-Cola 600, and the Southern 500.
+Bill Elliott was the only driver to accomplish this feat to date, having done so in 1985; Allison's first chance to win the $1 million bonus was at the Coca-Cola 600, but he had not won the race, which meant that he would need to win at Darlington to clinch it.

+The race was run under questionable weather conditions and, thanks to a crew member misreading a radar screen, Allison pitted instead of staying out with the lead.
+Five laps after he pitted, handing the lead to Darrell Waltrip, the race was called due to rain.
+Allison finished fifth, while Waltrip recorded his second victory of the year, the final victory of his NASCAR career, and his first in the Southern 500, enabling him to complete a career Grand Slam by winning all four of NASCAR's Crown Jewels.

 After a late season series of struggles by Elliott, Allison was able to rally back into contention and when he won second to last race of the season at Phoenix, his fifth victory of 1992, he reclaimed the points lead.
 Entering the Hooters 500, Allison was the only driver who controlled his own destiny.
 Running fifth or better would clinch the title for him outright.
 If he led a lap, he would clinch the title with a seventh-place finish or better.
 If Allison managed to lead the most laps, he only needed to finish eighth or better.

 Allison was attempting to become the second second-generation driver to win the Winston Cup Championship - his father Bobby won the title in 1983.
 At the time, Lee and Richard Petty were the only father-son duo to be Cup Series champions.